wagerc97/cc-physics/README.md

 ### Table of content
 * pendulum - simulation of a harmonically driven pendulum
 * ann - Artificial Neural Network predicts missing data
+* orbit - simulation of a satellite orbiting the sun